DocStem/CustomReportCards-master/README.md

 3. One of the tricks we did was to create a COURSE called SUBJECT SKILLS for each subject so that they could be pulled easily...
 We did not give them a PERIOD but did give them a MARKED designation

 4. Modify your templates in the includes directory.
-	1. Called header.html -- holds the top first page header and the back page Comment Codes
+	1. whatever.MAIN.html -- holds the top first page header and the back page Comment Codes-- MAIN is a keyword make as many as you like just change the first part of the name.
-	2. maincourseblock.html is a Table Header it has %SKILL% which you can replace with the Subject the student is Scheduled for.
-This appends to the %COURSEMARKS% inside the header.html
+	2. Whatever.COURSE.html is a Table Header it has %SKILL% which you can replace with the Subject the student is Scheduled for.
+This appends to the %COURSEMARKS% inside the *.MAIN.html allows for different looks and feels.
+Move it to Quarters, Half Year, etc.
-	3. marksrow.html is just a Row with cells that get a find and replace of %T#% (where # is 1, 2, 3, etc.).
-This will append to the Maincourseblock.html.
+	3. *.MARKSROW.html is just a Row with cells that get a find and replace of %T#% (where # is 1, 2, 3, etc.).
+This will append to the *.COURSE.html.
+Again lets for variation of the style.
-You need to modify the TEMPLATES to fit the format of your schools Report Cards.
+You need to modify the TEMPLATES to fit the format of your schools Report Cards look and feel or use ours.

 5. If you provide HONORS Certificates, you need to create your own.
 Use the current ones to understand how they work.
 (See files middleSchool.HONORS.html)
 ++ Our requirements are 92+ and Pass on all courses for First Honors.
 85+ and Pass on all courses for Second Honors.